Michael Horton (actor)

-Michael Horton (born September 5, 1952) is an American actor and voice over artist whose best known and longest-running role was as Jessica Fletcher's nephew Grady Fletcher on Murder, She Wrote.
+Michael Horton (born September 5, 1952) is an American actor and voiceover artist whose best known and longest-running role was as Jessica Fletcher's nephew Grady Fletcher on Murder, She Wrote.

 Career

 Horton appeared in such films and television series as Murder, She Wrote, Star Trek: Voyager, ER, Dances with Wolves, Taxi, M*A*S*H, 21 Jump Street, Baywatch, and The Eddie Capra Mysteries.
 He played the recurring role of Enterprise Security Chief Lt.
 Daniels in Star Trek: First Contact (1996) and Star Trek: Insurrection (1998), credited as Security Officer in the former and Lieutenant Daniels in the latter.

-His voiceover work in 1980s animation includes Rick Jones in The Incredible Hulk, Chip Chase in The Transformers, Hollywood stuntman Jeff Wright and Stormer's brother Craig Phillips on Jem, the younger brother Tommy Talltree of Airborne in the G.I.
+His voiceover work in animation includes Rick Jones in The Incredible Hulk, Chip Chase in The Transformers, Hollywood stuntman Jeff Wright and Stormer's brother Craig Phillips on Jem, the younger brother Tommy Talltree of Airborne in the G.I.
 Joe episode "Operation Mind Menace", and Arn in The Legend of Prince Valiant.
-Horton also voiced The Prince in the 1993 animated film, Happily Ever After.
-His last credited acting role was in an episode of Judging Amy as Principal Alvin Harvey in 2002.
+Horton also voiced The Prince in the 1989 animated film, Happily Ever After.
+His last credited acting role was in an episode of Judging Amy as Alvin Harvey in 2002.

 Horton is also a producer, director, and editor.
-He is co-host of the podcast Digital Production Buzz, and a founder of the Los Angeles Final Cut Pro User Group.
+He is the co-host of the podcast Digital Production Buzz, and a founder of the Los Angeles Final Cut Pro User Group.

 Personal life

-Horton is married to actress Debbie Zipp, who played Horton's onscreen girlfriend and wife Donna Mayberry in Murder, She Wrote, and whose last known acting role was in the television series Gilmore Girls in two episodes (one in 2005 and one in 2007) as Katherine.
-The couple have two children.
+Horton is married to actress Debbie Zipp, who played his onscreen girlfriend and wife Donna Mayberry in Murder, She Wrote.
+They have two children.